cmars/tor-layers/tor-hidden/README.md

 # Disclaimer

+This charm makes it easy to deploy a hidden service and attempts to do it well, but it is no substitute for the flawless execution of operational security needed to host things anonymously.

+Make sure that the provider you deploy into meets your security requirements.
+Running things off LXD on your laptop could reveal your true network location through timing correlation with other network traffic, for example.

-This charm is experimental.
-Use at your own risk.
+Use at your own risk and peril.

 # License

-Copyright 2015 Casey Marshall.
+Copyright 2015, 2016 Casey Marshall.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.